-- A PhD awarded in a relevant discipline with an emphasis on tissue structure. - A strong theoretical understanding of optical microscopy (wide-field fluorescence, confocal, and/or super resolution). - Experience in preparation (fixation, sectioning or clearing, immunolabeling) of tissues for optical microscopy. - Demonstrated excellence in performing microscopy to visualise tissue structures. - Strong understanding of tissue and organ structures to enable interpretation of experimental outcomes - A developing research profile, as evidenced by data collection for, writing and publication of original research in peer-reviewed international journals, conference and seminar presentations. - Proven ability to plan, develop, prioritise and coordinate laboratory experiments - Demonstrated capacity to work effectively in an interdisciplinary environment, contribute to the work of the research team and to interact in an effective, collegial and courteous manner with academic, administrative and support staff and students. - Demonstrated high-level interpersonal and written communication skills, demonstrated strong work ethics. - Awareness of OHS responsibilities and willingness to attend OHS training as required.
+- A PhD level qualification in a basic research discipline with an emphasis on advanced microscopy or image analysis. - A strong theoretical understanding of optical microscopy approaches to assess cell and tissue structure. - Computational expertise specifically directed to image processing (development of new protocols, segmentation, quantitation of structural parameters, 3D reconstruction). - A developing research profile, as evidenced by data collection for, writing and publication of original research in peer-reviewed international journals, conference and seminar presentations. - Proven ability to plan, develop, prioritise and coordinate laboratory experiments. - Demonstrated capacity to work effectively in an interdisciplinary environment, contribute to the work of the research team and to interact in an effective, collegial and courteous manner with academic, administrative and support staff and students. - Demonstrated high-level interpersonal and written communication skills, demonstrated strong work ethics. - Awareness of OHS responsibilities and willingness to attend OHS training as required.